Trello Custom Fields vs Amazing Fields: What’s the Difference?

 What cannot be wrapped: Trello only supports single-select dropdowns.
 So, Amazing Fields multi-select dropdowns cannot be wrapped to a Trello Custom Field.

-Which should I use?
+Which should you use?

 - Custom Fields only if you need light, native structured data with maximum Trello compatibility.